-Interestingly enough, most of the Facebook traffic is at noon on Saturdays…so share during that time and you will get more exposure to your content.
+Interestingly enough, most of Facebook traffic is at noon on Saturdays.
+So, share during that time, and you will get more exposure to your content.

-Keep in mind, you have to know the right time to promote on different social sites…because the times are not always the same.
+Keep in mind, depending on the social site, the right time to promote your content may vary because the optimal times are not always the same.

 Time your emails

 Maybe you’re following the advice above and posting early in the morning on Mondays or Thursdays…that doesn’t mean you should send out those emails at that time!

 In fact, email has the highest open rate over the weekends…at about 6 AM EST. Isn’t that strange?
 Who would have thought that?

 On the other hand, you need to control the number of emails you are sending out since if you send too many, the number of complaints will go up.